Bank of the Philippine Islands: Contemporary history

 On December 31, 1969, Ayala Corporation, which had been affiliated with BPI since its establishment in 1851, became the dominant shareholder of BPI, and eventually made BPI into the flagship of Ayala's financial entities.

 Starting in the 1970s, BPI has been involved with many mergers and acquisitions.
 The first merger occurred in 1974 with BPI's acquisition of the People's Bank and Trust Company.
-Major notable acquisitions include Commercial Bank and Trust Company in 1981, CityTrust Banking Corporation in 1996, Far East Bank and Trust Company in 2000, Prudential Bank in 2005 and BPI's subsidiary BPI Family Savings Bank in early-2022.
+Major notable acquisitions include Commercial Bank and Trust Company in 1981, CityTrust Banking Corporation in 1996, Far East Bank and Trust Company in 2000, Prudential Bank in 2005, BPI's subsidiary BPI Family Savings Bank in early-2022 and Robinsons Bank in early-2024.

-In 1982, BPI became a universal bank, and in 2000, became the Philippines' first bank assurance firm, being the first Philippine bank to offer insurance services after acquiring the insurance companies of the Ayala Corporation, the parent company of the Ayala Corporation.
+In 1982, BPI became a universal bank and inaugurated its new headquarters building at the intersection of Ayala Avenue and Paseo de Roxas in the Ayala-developed Makati Central Business District.
+In 2000, it became the Philippines' first bank assurance firm, being the first Philippine bank to offer insurance services after acquiring the insurance companies of the Ayala Corporation, the parent company of BPI.
 Within that year, BPI also founded the BPI Direct Savings Bank, an Internet bank.

 On February 14, 1986, BPI established its own interbank network, Expressnet.

 In October 2015, BPI launched their "Make the Best Things Happen" campaign.

-In the second quarter of 2019, BPI will start constructing its new headquarters in Makati.
+In the second quarter of 2019, BPI began constructing its new headquarters in Makati, replacing the old headquarters building on its place.
 BPI has tapped Skidmore, Owings & Merrill for its design.
-The old building will be demolished to make space for the new building.
+It relocated its head offices from the old building to nearby locations, including the Insular Life Building, Ayala North Exchange, Makati Stock Exchange building, and BPI Buendia Center in Makati, while other offices moved to Vertis North in Quezon City and in Alabang, Muntinlupa.
+Its head offices were subsequently relocated to the adjacent Insular Life Building, Ayala North Exchange, Makati Stock Exchange building, and BPI Buendia Center in Makati, while other offices moved to Vertis North in Quezon City and to Alabang, Muntinlupa.

-In August 2019, BPI relaunched its new logo and new slogan Ready Today, Ready Tomorrow.
+BPI launched its new logo in August 2019 and its Do More tagline in August 2023.
+In June 2023, BPI completed the transfer of its various head office units to Ayala Triangle Gardens Tower 2, reducing its headquarters to two locations: the tower and the BPI Buendia Center.